 Don’t take the bait.
 Be skeptical!

-- Slow down and be skeptical of suspicious-looking email.
-Phishing emails generally have official-looking graphics and may even list real company employee names but will also have poorly formatted text and questionable grammar.
+- Be skeptical.
+Phishing emails often have official-looking graphics and may even list real company employee names but will also have poorly formatted text and questionable grammar.

 - NEVER click on links within an email or open an attachment from an unknown sender.
-Attachments could contain malware.
+Attachments could contain malicious software.
 Offers that seem too good to be true probably are.
-Don't fall for it.

 - NEVER provide your WVU Login username or password in reply to any email.
 If you do provide your credentials to a phishing email, go to login.wvu.edu and change your password immediately.

-- NEVER respond to an email requesting your personal username, password or account numbers, even those that appear to come from your bank or credit card company.
-Identity thieves send these official-looking emails attempting to collect your personal information so they can steal from your accounts.
+- NEVER respond to an email requesting your username, password or account numbers, even if it appears to come from your bank or credit card company.
+No legitimate organization will ever ask for your confidential account information over email.

 - NEVER reply to a suspicious email or click on unsubscribe.
 Instead, add the message to the Junk or Spam folder of your email to block the sender.